 "There is no better signal of our support for a free and open Indo-Pacific than positive and persistent U.S. Naval engagement in this region," U.S. Navy Rear Admiral Fred Kacher, Commander of Expeditionary Strike Group 7, headquartered in Japan, said after the Independence class littoral combat ship USS Gabrielle Giffords conducted a patrol near the West Capella on May 12.
 That same day, the drillship concluded its scheduled activities and left the area.

 This is just the latest instance of friction between China and other countries in the South China Sea region, as well as the United States.
 This has lead to direct confrontations between American and Chinese forces, including a near-collision between warships from the two countries in 2018.

 On May 8, Air Force B-1 Bones also flew a mission to the South China Sea as part of a new dynamic concept of operations that involves irregular bomber sorties in both the Pacific region and Europe.
-These flights, some of which have involved round trips to and from bases in the United States, have become a regular occurrence following the recent and abrupt end of the Air Force's Continuous Bomber Presence deployments on Guam after 16 years, which The War Zone was first to report.
+These flights, some of which have involved round trips to and from bases in the United States, have become a regular occurrence following the recent and abrupt end of the Air Force's Continuous Bomber Presence deployments on Guam after 16 years, which The War Zone

 In addition to these activities in the South China Sea, there has been an uptick in tensions between Beijing and authorities on the island of Taiwan ahead of the inauguration of Taiwanese President Tsai Ing Wen for her second term next week.
 The Chinese government, which treats Taiwan and a semi-autonomous region, has decried Tsai in the past as a pro-independence "extremist" and threatened military action repeatedly if the island seeks to formally break away from the mainland.